PokemonSanFran/pokeemerald-expansion/docs/docs/game_features/improved_ai.md

 },
 ```

 This change will modify Champion Wallace's AI.
-In addition to his default behaviors (`AI_FLAG_CHECK_BAD_MOVE`, `AI_FLAG_TRY_TO_FAINT` and `AI_FLAG_CHECK_VIABILITY`), he will also prefer moves like Reflect, Light Screen, and Mist, and more heavily weight the value of switching Pokemon.
-He will also never send out his Milotic until it is his last Pokemon.
+In addition to his default behaviors (`AI_FLAG_CHECK_BAD_MOVE`, `AI_FLAG_TRY_TO_FAINT` and `AI_FLAG_CHECK_VIABILITY`), he will also prefer moves like Reflect, Light Screen, and Mist, and more heavily weight the value of switching Pokémon.
+He will also never send out his Milotic until it is his last Pokémon.